top of page

 2023

-subsequent termination of Professor Hakim Adi.
+The 'Save the MRes' campaign began in protest against the cancellation of the 'History of Africa and the African Diaspora' masters research course by the University of Chichester, and its subsequent termination of Professor Hakim Adi.
 As the first Black history professor in the UK, the dismissal of Hakim sparked widespread outrage.
-A petition urging Chichester to reverse its decision reached more than
+A petition urging Chichester to reverse its decision reached more than 14,000 signatures.
+YHP members who study/studied under Hakim at Chichester are directly affected.
+A Gofundme page is currently crowdfunding for legal proceedings and student support.

 A two–day conference themed 'The Issue of Truth: Representing Black British History' took place at the Institute of Historical Research, organised by two former YHP members.
 Others in YHP were involved as panellists and discussion chairs.